telefonicaid/fiware-cygnus/doc/flume_extensions_catalogue/orion_mongo_sink.md

 ##<a name="section4"></a>Programmers guide
 ###<a name="section4.1"></a>`OrionSTHSink` class
-`OrionSTHSink` extends `OrionMongoBaseSink`, which as any other NGSI-like sink, extends the base `OrionSink`.
+`OrionMongoSink` extends `OrionMongoBaseSink`, which as any other NGSI-like sink, extends the base `OrionSink`.
 The methods that are extended are:

     void persistBatch(Batch batch) throws Exception;